Highlights. Americans spent an estimated $14.8 billion for the Fourth of July 2025.

 July 4th Consumer Statistics

-The percentage of Americans celebrating Independence Day declined at a relatively steady rate from 2013 to 2022; however, more Americans celebrated in 2023 and 2024.
+The percentage of Americans celebrating Independence Day declined at a relatively steady rate from 2013 to 2022; however, more Americans celebrated in 2025.

-• 87% of American consumers planned to celebrate the Fourth of July in 2024, the same rate as in 2023.
+• 71% of American consumers planned to celebrate the Fourth of July in 2025.

 Grouped Bar Graph: Generational Alcohol Purchases for July 4th, including Beer (69% of alcohol-consuming Millennials, 73% of Gen-X, and 79% of Boomers), Wine (37% Millennial, 32% Gen-X, and 55% Boomer), spirits (39% Millennial, 35% Gen-X, and 31% Boomer), hard seltzers (46% Millennial, 32% Gen-X, and 11% Boomer), and ready-to-drink cocktails (36%, 35%, and 20%), according to Numerator